sh1boot/sh1boot.github.io/drafts/embedding-surprise-code-on-stackoverflow.md

 deletes evidence of our malicious act and, conveniently, it deletes itself as well.

-There we go.
-Running arbitrary code on a user's computer already, and they can't see us doing it!
-What fun!

 After that drop back into insert mode and keep adding plausible text to the file to clear the status line of the result of the last command.